 I’m an old soul and the only trends I keep up with are memes.
 I am also a creature of habit and comfort.
 I firmly believe that classics should not be messed with.
 Whether it’s music or adaptations of movies and books, and most of all, food.
-There’s a reason why Silver Spoon, Super burgers and the lot have stood the test of time.
+There’s a reason why Silver Spoon, Super Burgers and the lot have stood the test of time in Karachi.
 You don’t mess with the best.
 Finito.
 So does this review of McDonald’s Anday Wala Burger make me a hypocrite?

 How could I sign up for this travesty?
 How could I sink to the lowest of the low and partake in the gross commercialization of our culture, our traditions and all that is holy?
 Can I ever be forgiven?

 Yes, all of these thoughts went through my head as I stood in line ordering the McDonald’s Anday Wala Burger.
 But let’s put things into perspective.